Ericawanja/Javascript-Data-structure-and-Algorithms/Linked Lists/README.md

 If the position value is equal to the index, output its data value.

-Else, increment the position, and move the pointer to the next item.
+Else, increment the position and move the pointer to the next item.

  ```javascript
  getAt(index){